 Analysis of results and reflection: We continue to seek diversity in our student population as well as our faculty and staff.
 Many of our peer institutions also report challenges in diversifying their undergraduate student body and we are challenged in this regard as well.
-We currently have one open faculty line.
+We have developed a draft Diversity/Equity/Inclusion (DEI) plan that has been reviewed by the CAFE Assistant to the Dean for Diversity.
+We are piloting selected elements of the plan prior to finalizing and submitting to faculty for approval and implementation.

-Improvement actions: We will continue to seek diversity in our student body as well as our faculty and staff.
-The open position provides diversity opportunities for the latter.
-Regardless, we will continue to reach out to diverse pools of applicants when hiring faculty and staff and recognize the importance of overall diversity and gender diversity, specifically in our decision making processes.
+Improvement actions: We will continue to assess the Departments DEI proposed plan and piloted elements and finalize the plan for approval and implementation.
+We will also continue to seek diversity in our student body as well as our faculty and staff, reaching out to diverse pools of applicants when hiring faculty and staff and recognize the importance of overall diversity and gender diversity, specifically in our decision making processes.